-Noncontrolling Interest in Net Income (Loss) of Subsidiaries-Noncontrolling interest in operations of subsidiaries decreased in 2021 compared to 2020 primarily due to decreased operating income at Kronos and LandWell.
+Noncontrolling Interest in Net Income of Subsidiaries - Noncontrolling interest in operations of subsidiaries increased in 2021 compared to 2020 primarily due to increased operating income at Kronos and CompX.
+See Note 13 to our Condensed Consolidated Financial Statements.

 LIQUIDITY AND CAPITAL RESOURCES